696-eth/evmavericks-weekly/README.md

 1. Sku hops in to contribute more!
 We looove that!
 They are looking into *collection's fixing metadata*.
 Austonst shares that 'wrote a python script to "fix" EVM metadata a long time ago.'

 1. Talks between multisig members about trying to get EVMavericks being verified on OpenSea: what needs to be done and exploring options.

+* Reminder: SECURE your COINS, NFTs, Tokens by holding your keys and transferring the most valuable assets to your cold wallet!

 Opportuniteis to contribute: